RamKishanBK/ExploratoryData-Proj1/README.md

 ## Details about repository

-* There are four .R files plot1.R - plot4.R which generates the four .png files plot1.png - plot4.png.
+* There are four .R files plot1.R - plot4.R which generates the four .png files plot1.png - plot4.png respectively.

 * The "png" files are of dimension 480 X 480 pixels.